koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 [^11]:  “It’s easier to kill a distant and unseen victim” seems common-sensically true, but we couldn’t actually find citations.
 Therefore, we are flagging this as possibly wrong folk wisdom.
 We would be surprised if it were wrong.

-[^12]:  Shard theory reasoning says that while humans might be [well-described as “hyperbolic discounters”,](https://en.wikipedia.org/wiki/Hyperbolic_discounting)the real mechanistic explanation is importantly different.
+[^12]:  Shard theory reasoning says that while humans might be [well-described as “hyperbolic discounters”,](https://en.wikipedia.org/wiki/Hyperbolic_discounting) the real mechanistic explanation is importantly different.
 People may well not be doing any explicitly represented discounting; instead, discounting may only convergently arise as a superficial regularity!
 This presents an obstacle to alignment schemes aiming to infer human preferences by assuming that people are _actually discounting_.

 [^13]:  We made this timeline up.
 We expect that we got many details wrong for a typical timeline, but the point is not the exact order.
 The point is to outline the kind of process by which the world model might arise _only_ from self-supervised learning.